anglesideangle/sasc/lifetime-guard/README.md

 # Safety

-You *may not* leak any instance of either `ValueGuard` or `RefGuard` to the stack using `mem::forget()` or any other mechanism that causes thier contents to be overwritten without `Drop::drop()` running.
+You *may not* leak any instance of either `ValueGuard` or `RefGuard` to the stack using `mem::forget()` or any other mechanism that causes their contents to be overwritten without `Drop::drop()` running.
 Doing so creates unsoundness that likely will lead to dereferencing a null pointer.